OC-sudo/homepage/blog.md

 layout: default
 ---

-##2019
+## 2019

 Jan.
 11 （Fri.）
-* [Prof. Karl Berggren](http://www.rle.mit.edu/people/directory/karl-berggren/)from MIT visited IAS and gave a nice talk about SSPD applications using nanowires.
+* [Prof. Karl Berggren](http://www.rle.mit.edu/people/directory/karl-berggren/) from MIT visited IAS and gave a nice talk about SSPD applications using nanowires.
+I like some of his ideas/impressions of the superconductivity community.

 * 1st China section exchange meeting has been held.
-YNU's president, vice president and 20 professors have attended this meeting and had some discussions over the promotion of research and education collaboration with high-level Chinese universities.
+YNU's president, vice president and 20 professors attended this meeting and had some discussions over the promotion of research and education collaboration with high-level Chinese universities.
+"The time for YNU to be chosen by the Chinese universities has come, to improve the level of YNU is very important."

 [back](./)